 A jacket this solid won't be a featherweight.
 At 1 lb.
-0.7 ounces, the Transcendent Hoody is on the heavier side of the lightweight down jackets we've tested in the last two years, slightly heavier than the similar The North Face Trevail Hoodie.
-Yet, along with a little extra weight you get a tremendous amount of durability and weather protection.
-A great design with well chosen features such as drawstrings at the front and back of the hood, an internal front storm flap, and fleece-lined pockets; you won't begrudge the extra ounces when you are snug in the Transcendent Hoody on a stormy day.
+0.7 ounces, the Transcendent Hoody is on the heavier side of the lightweight down jackets we've tested in the last two years, a bit heavier than the Rab Microlight Alpine.
+Yet, along with a little extra weight, you get a tremendous amount of durability and weather protection.
+A great design with well-chosen features such as drawstrings at the front and back of the hood, an internal front storm flap, and fleece-lined pockets; you won't begrudge the extra ounces when you are snug in the Transcendent Hoody on a stormy day.
 Five out of 10 points.

 Getting your down jacket wet is an excellent way to get started down the road toward an epic in the mountains, particularly if you then manage to get snowed on for an extended period of time.
 Like the great majority of down jackets, the Transcendent Hoody will saturate even in a light rain if it's consistent enough.

 Despite having a DWR coating applied to the outside shell of the jacket, we found that in a light rain it was less effective than most, and the fabric was quick to absorb water like the Mountain Hardwear StretchDown Hooded.
 Not only that but OR chose not to use hydrophobic down in this model.
 Don't ditch the rain shell if wet precipitation is in the forecast.
 Five out of 10 points.